dhcgn/workplace-sync/README.md

 So I need only this tool on every of my computers to access easy all my tools.

 ```
-Workplace Sync 305705825cc917f8 2022-11-05T22:56:49Z go1.19.3
+Workplace Sync v0.0.10 (2022-11-20T19:47:36Z go1.19.2)
 https://github.com/dhcgn/workplace-sync

 host or localSource is required
   -all
-        Download all links
+        Download all links, except skipped ones
   -host string
-        The host which TXT record is set to an url of links
+        The host which DNS TXT record points to an url of links.json
   -local string
-        The local source of links
+        The local source of links (.json)
   -name string
         The name or preffix of the tool to download
+  -update
+        Update app with latest release from github.com
 ```

 ## Demo